mydaytrip/partner-api/source/includes/day-trips-api.md

 ## Cancel Booking

 This endpoint cancels an existing day trip booking, if permitted by cancellation rules.
+Current cutoff for cancellations is 24 hours before the trip departure time.

 > To cancel a booking with reference "CB1027":